wstfch/ShowMap/README.md

 ```python
 from fits_show_map import ShowMap
 ```
+#### 2.1 load_fits_image

-`load_fits_image(filename)` reads a FITS file, reduces it to a 2D image, and cleans the header so the WCS remains usable for plotting.
+`ShowMap.load_fits_image(filename)` reads a FITS file, reduces it to a 2D image, and cleans the header so the WCS remains usable for plotting.
 It supports FITS arrays with 2 to 5 axes by extracting the leading 2D image plane, removes higher-dimensional WCS keywords, records the x/y coordinate indices in the header, converts AIPS beam keywords to standard `BMAJ`, `BMIN`, and `BPA` when available, and can derive `CDELT` from `PIXSCAL`.

 Example: